NHOrus/srwq-compilation/episode-42.md

 "Don't we all know it..."

 The young man bows at Despinis and 'Cynthia'.
-"Its been too long, sis...my friends.
+"Its been too long, sis... my friends.
 Now hopefully, we'll be able to realise our dreams at last."

-Indeed, although we have one last obstacle to face.
-Perhaps the famed scientist Helios Olympus, and his retinue, can find us a solution?
+*Indeed, although we have one last obstacle to face.
+Perhaps the famed scientist Helios Olympus, and his retinue, can find us a solution?*

 "Indeed, Dumi.
 We'll try our best, allow me to introduce you..."
-Anonymous Fri 12 Mar 2010 02:49:59 No.4685623 Report
->>4685554
-Only reasonable plan.
-Mind, it's not EXACTLY a logic bomb, since it's not designed to cripple Dumi's systems, just alter them.
-Sciencegar Sciencebolt Fri 12 Mar 2010 02:50:59 No.4685632 Report
-Quoted By: >>4685640 >>4685646 >>4685647 >>4685648 >>4685657 >>4685668

 You never thought of a labcoat as an 'ironic' fashion statements, but somehow the large man who's entered the hangar manages.
 His frame oozes laid-back-ness like most men his size would ooze sweat, and his grin as he takes in the contents of the Eurydices bay is disturbingly like looking into a mirror.

 "Well, quite a feast you've got for us this time, Heel-o!
 If it wasn't for the exciting dimensional trip business, I'd have to get stuck in to these babies right now."